aws-samples/machine-learning-using-k8s/docs/mnist/mxnet.md

-# MXNet on Amazon EKS
+# MNIST using MXNet on Amazon EKS

 This document exaplins how to build a MNIST model using MNIST on Amazon EKS.

 This documents assumes that you have an EKS cluster available and running.
 Make sure to have a [GPU-enabled Amazon EKS cluster](eks-gpu.md) ready.

-## MNIST training using MXNet on EKS
+## MNIST Training using MXNet on EKS

 In this sample, we'll use MNIST database of handwritten digits and train the model to recognize any handwritten digit.